signaldatascience/R-curriculum/src/week4/day2/regression-trees.md

 Getting started
 ===============

-The data can be downloaded either on Github or on the [UCI Datasets page](http://archive.ics.uci.edu/ml/datasets/Wine+Quality).
+The data can be downloaded on the [UCI Datasets page](http://archive.ics.uci.edu/ml/datasets/Wine+Quality).

 * Load the data for both the red and white wines.
 (If you use `read_delim()` for the red wine CSV, it might output a couple warning messages; just remove the two rows with `NA`s in that case.)